Omorusi/K-Nearest-Neighbour/README.md

--Nearest Neighbors (KNN) Model - Diabetes Prediction This project demonstrates the implementation of the K-Nearest Neighbors (KNN) algorithm using the diabetes dataset.
+# Nearest Neighbors (KNN) Model - Diabetes Prediction
+This project demonstrates the implementation of the K-Nearest Neighbors (KNN) algorithm using the diabetes dataset.
 The dataset contains medical attributes used to predict whether a patient has diabetes.

 📌 Project Stages